russmatney/mmo-set/README.md

 - add number dimension to each card and logic
 - unit tests for factories - some.
-- refactor css to use a preprocessor
+- refactor css to use a preprocessor - less or styl, please
-- coffeeScript?
 - ...design?
 - handle multiple players